Cornel Mihai Ungureanu

-Cornel Mihai Ungureanu (born December 6, 1965) is a Romanian novelist and journalist.
+Cornel Mihai Ungureanu (born December 6, 1965) is a Romanian novelist, journalist, and playwright.
+He is known for his literary fiction and cultural writing and has contributed to a number of Romanian magazines and literary journals.

+Biography
-Born in Craiova, he graduated Spiru Haret University, Psychology Studies.

-Member of Uniunea Scriitorilor, Writers' Union of Romania, from 2004.

-Magazine contributions: Dilema, Mozaicul, Ramuri, Vatra, SpectActor, Familia, Tomis, Argeș, Timpul, Viața Românească, Respiro, LiterNet.
+Ungureanu was born in Alexandria, Romania.
+He studied psychology at Spiru Haret University.
+He became a member of the Writers' Union of Romania (Uniunea Scriitorilor) in 2004 and has contributed to publications including Dilema, Mozaicul, Ramuri, Vatra, SpectActor, Familia, Tomis, Argeș, Timpul, Viața Românească, Respiro, and the cultural portal LiterNet.

-Works

-First article published in Dilema magazine, 1999.

-First short story published in literature magazine Ramuri, 1999.